← Previous → Next Contents

 Description: Original DOOM 1.9.
 There are three variants.

 Source: Retail package DOOM 2 on 3.5 inch floppies, patched up to Version 1.9.

 Motherboard/CPU: Short answer, 440BX with a Pentium III.
 They are relatively common among the late ISA motherboards and more than adequate.
 For alternatives to make your life more complicated, see ISA chipsets for ATX motherboards and i845 ISA PC.

-Memory: The amount of RAM will be a nonissue for anything newer than a 486.
+Memory: Having too little RAM will be a nonissue for anything newer than a 486.
 DOOM allocates a maximum of 8 MiB for its "zone," or working memory.
 DOS and the DOOM executable program combined will use less than 1 MiB.
 OTOH, having more than 64 MiB of RAM provided by an XMM working alone in plain DOS triggers serious bugs in the DOS/4GW v1.95 extender that is attached to all DOOM executables.
 This is easily fixed by replacing the extender (DOS/32A works for me) or worked around by using an EMM or no memory manager at all.

 PSU: In theory, an ISA PC should have a power supply that provides the −5 V rail, which new PSUs don't (and old PSUs die like crazy).
-The Sound Blaster 2.0, Media Vision Pro Audio Spectrum 16, and Roland LAPC-I sound cards reportedly need −5 V to work, but many other ISA cards apparently do not.
+The Sound Blaster 2.0, Media Vision Pro Audio Spectrum 16, and Roland LAPC-I sound cards reportedly need −5 V to work, but most ISA sound cards apparently do not.

 Video card: The video card will be limited by the motherboard.
 With 440BX you get AGP 2×.
 Since DOOM uses only a standard VGA mode and is playable even with ISA VGA cards, any old AGP, PCI, or VESA Local Bus VGA card will be more than adequate.